 Read the linked article below if you want some beginner-friendly photography tips.
 This article will focus on tripods — what they are, how to use them, and which ones are the best.

-What are phone tripods?
+What are smartphone tripods?

-The most significant difference between smartphone and DSLR tripods is that the latter are usually bigger and sturdier, since the weight of the camera and additional lenses is usually much higher than that of a smartphone.
-However, the main functions they perform remain the same: stabilizing your device and allowing you to take well-framed shots from a variety of angles.
+The most significant difference between smartphone and DSLR tripods is that the latter are usually larger and sturdier since the camera’s weight and additional lenses are much greater than that of a smartphone.
+However, the main functions remain the same: stabilizing your shooter and allowing you to take well-framed shots.

 There are several types of phone tripods:

 - Traditional tripod: The most common is the conventional tripod with a smartphone mount.
 It has collapsible legs and can be made from various materials, including wood, plastic, carbon fiber, or aluminum.
 This smartphone tripod is the most versatile but is often the most expensive and heaviest of the bunch.

 - Flexible tripods: The second type is smartphone tripods with flexible/foldable legs.
 These are often called octopus tripods, thanks to the shape of their legs.
 They can be folded and adjusted in multiple ways and used to wrap around objects.
 They are the middle ground between tabletop and more traditional tripods.